abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/local_search.rst

 ..  only:: draft

-    Sometimes, we can have some kind of guarantee on the quality of the solutions found and we speak about *approximations*, sometimes we don't have a clue of what we are doing and we just hope for the best.
+    Sometimes, we can have some kind of guarantees on the quality of the solutions found and we speak about *approximations*, sometimes we don't have a clue of what we are doing and we just hope for the best.

     Most of the time, we face two non satisfactory situations:

       * a good guarantee is expensive to compute (sometimes as expensive as finding a good solution or even more!);
-      * a guarantee isn't very expensive to compute but is close to being useless.
+      * a guarantee that isn't very expensive to compute but that is close to being useless.

     In either cases, it is not worth computing this guarantee [#not_every_problem_has_a_guarantee]_

     Not having a theoretical guarantee on the quality of a solution doesn't mean that the solution found is not a good solution
-    (it might even be the best solution), just than we don't know how good this solution is!
+    (it might even be the best solution), just that we don't know how good (or bad) this solution is!

     ..  topic:: What do we mean by a *guarantee* on the solution?